 Therefore, the wife of Maharaj Rajaram named Maharani Tarabai controlled and kept the Maratha kingdom alive from the fort of Ajinkya Tara.

-After some period, his father Balaji Vishwanath became a Peshwa.
+After some time, his father Balaji Vishwanath became a Peshwa.
 In history, we saw him as one of the successful Peshwa of his time.
 He started the tradition of Peshwai in the kingdom.

 Irresponsibility of Shivaji II